- Written by Dr.Mehmet Demircioglu

 Medications and aftercare should not be pushed aside because PRP is offered.
 After surgery, the first responsibility is healing.
 The grafts need protection, washing needs to be done correctly, and the scalp needs time.

-If you are unsure about the early period, follow the instructions in your clinic’s protocol and understand the principles of hair transplant aftercare.
+If you are unsure about the early period, follow your clinic’s protocol and understand the principles of hair transplant aftercare.
 During the first 10 days, careful washing and avoiding trauma matter more than chasing extra treatments.

 Medication decisions are a separate layer.
 Finasteride, dutasteride, minoxidil, and other treatments may be considered for native hair depending on the patient.
 They do not do the same job as PRP.
 They also have different risks, benefits, and timing questions.